 I also cosponsored the bipartisan Rural STEM Education Research Act to make sure that all corners of our district and our nation benefit from STEM education programs.
 By investing in STEAM education, our students and workforce will be better prepared for the rapidly evolving needs of the public and private sector in the 21st century.

 I am the co-founder and co-chair of the Congressional Women in STEM Caucus, which is dedicated to advancing the crucial role that women in science, technology, engineering, mathematics, and medicine play in boosting our economy, performing cutting-edge research, and furthering our nation’s scientific enterprise.

 In the wake of the COVID-19 pandemic, I was proud to help pass the Elementary and Secondary School Relief Fund, which provided federal funds through the CARES Act and the American Rescue Plan to support Pennsylvania’s schools and keep our students safe.
 I also support robust funding for Title I to support students from low-income families, the Individuals with Disabilities Education Act to provide students with disabilities the opportunity to reach their full potential, and other federal programs to strengthen, expand, and diversify our education workforce.
 To support students’ mental health, I cosponsored the bipartisan Mental Health Services for Students Act, which would provide funding for school-based mental health programming and outreach.

-In Congress, Chrissy champions policies that promote educational opportunities for all Americans.
-She focuses on increasing access, paying our public school teachers living wages, and investing in America’s future.
+As our community’s Representative, I am committed to championing policies that promote educational opportunities – from early learning programs to adult literacy programs – for all Americans.
+I am focusing on increasing access, paying our educators a living wage, and investing in America’s future.